Album of the Year (Faith No More album): Reception

-Initially Album of the Year was met with some lukewarm to negative responses from critics in North America, with the Rolling Stone magazine rating the album one-and-a-half stars out of five and commenting that the band "...are floundering around desperately, groping for a sense of identity and direction in a decade that clearly finds them irrelevant".
+Initially Album of the Year was met with some lukewarm to negative responses from critics in North America.
+Rolling Stones Lorraine Ali gave the album one-and-a-half stars out of five on June 16, 1997, commenting that the band "...are floundering around desperately, groping for a sense of identity and direction in a decade that clearly finds them irrelevant".
 Pitchfork gave the album a similarly negative review, stating, "Album Of The Year leaves one feeling like waking up and finding last night's used condom -- sure, the ride was fun while it lasted, but what remains is just plain icky.
 And you definitely don't want it in your CD player."
+In December 1997, Entertainment Weekly included it on their "flop albums" of 1997 list, despite initially giving the album a positive review on June 20, 1997.

 Canadian publication Fast Forward Weekly awarded it only one out of five stars in their issue for the week of June 12–June 18, 1997.
-The review states, "Sure, mixing metal pomp, punk attitude and white boy funk/rap may have seemed like a fresh idea at the time, but things have (thankfully) changed.
-It just doesn't seem like FNM's tired grind of big riffs and Patton's operatic yowling could have much impact on your average suburban spaz when groups like Rage Against the Machine, although equally annoying (and admittedly the direct progeny of FNM), at least deliver on the pre-teen adrenaline rush.
-Ultimately, Faith No More was simply one of those transitional bands that happened to be around when rock culture produced one of its generation shifts.
-Fine.
-Thank you for contributing.
-But, please go away now and bore no more."
-Joshua Sindell of Phoenix New Times wrote, "The usual intense concentration placed on the work has been leached away by side projects, such as Bottum's Imperial Teen and Patton's Mr. Bungle; even Bordin has spent most of the past couple of years touring with Ozzy Osbourne's band.
+The review states, "sure, mixing metal pomp, punk attitude and white boy funk/rap may have seemed like a fresh idea at the time, but things have (thankfully) changed.
+It just doesn't seem like FNM's tired grind of big riffs and Patton's operatic yowling could have much impact on your average suburban spaz when groups like Rage Against the Machine, although equally annoying (and admittedly the direct progeny of FNM), at least deliver on the pre-teen adrenaline rush."
+Joshua Sindell of Phoenix New Times wrote, "the usual intense concentration placed on the work has been leached away by side projects, such as Bottum's Imperial Teen and Patton's Mr. Bungle; even Bordin has spent most of the past couple of years touring with Ozzy Osbourne's band.
 Revealingly, AOTY clocks in at roughly a tidy 43 minutes, resulting in FNM's shortest CD in a decade."
 He concluded his review by proclaiming that Faith No More should "call it a day".

-A less negative North American review came from MTV's Tom Phalen, he remarked that "This is a very listenable collection, and Faith No More deserves to be more than a one-hit wonder."
-His review also observed "[It's] clear that the success of new head-pounding youngsters like Korn and Rage Against the Machine hasn't been lost on FNM - 'Naked In Front of the Computer' angrily rails its fists against The Man and his devices."
+A less negative North American review came from MTV's Tom Phalen, he remarked that "this is a very listenable collection, and Faith No More deserves to be more than a one-hit wonder."
+His review also observed "[It's] clear that the success of new head-pounding youngsters like Korn and Rage Against the Machine hasn't been lost on FNM — 'Naked In Front of the Computer' angrily rails its fists against The Man and his devices."